MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxserver-registeredevents-vb.md

-﻿---
+---
-Description: 'The RegisteredEvents property is a value from an enumeration that indicates the types of fax service events a client application is listening for.' ms.assetid: '8a5bed59-4c4d-43db-96e2-9d9312e05983'
+Description: The RegisteredEvents property is a value from an enumeration that indicates the types of fax service events a client application is listening for. ms.assetid: 8a5bed59-4c4d-43db-96e2-9d9312e05983
-title: 'FaxServer.RegisteredEvents property'
+title: FaxServer.RegisteredEvents property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer.RegisteredEvents property